eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 - STAR voting (Score Then Automatic Runoff): Voters score candidates on a scale (usually 0-5), and the two highest-scoring candidates go to an automatic runoff where a candidate gets one point for every voter who scored them higher than the other candidate.
 This system has arguably best VSE range of the three (reported to be about 87%-97%).
 - Condorcet methods: Voters rank candidates and the candidate who defeats all others is the winner (with some tiebreaker if no candidate is a Condorcet winner).
 This system is right alongside STAR in the maximum 98% VSE, though its lower bound is fairly low under strategic voting (84%), despite the fact that strategic voting is just [not very effective in Condorcet methods](../better-choices-strategy/).
 The fact is, pairwise dominance ([while not a prerequisite for being the utility maximizer](../why-condorcet/)) is objectively a strong predictor of high utility.
 - Approval voting: Voters can approve of as many candidates as they like, and the candidate with the most approvals wins.
 This is a system with surprisingly high VSE (84-95%, strengthened by strategic voting) for its refreshing simplicity.
-With a top-2 runoff, Approval improves the VSE to about 90-97%, which is competitive with STAR and Condorcet.
+With a top-2 runoff, Approval improves the VSE to about 89-97%, which is extremely competitive with STAR and Condorcet.

 And unfortunately, the simple "aggregation competence" interpretation of VSE is not how it is often presented.
 In a recent TEDx talk, [Sara Wolk](https://youtu.be/xWQiy5VdwY0?si=ABEnMeAMKWSvMWjS&t=483) introduces a similar chart and says: